 But that doesn’t mean it’s all work and no play.
 Glenn is known for creating custom toys for his grandchildren out of things he finds on the farm, as well as a playhouse and a zip line over the farm’s pond.

 Walking around Glenn and Kathy’s farm, it becomes immediately clear that it would be an amazing place to grow up.
 With Glenn busy innovating new ways to incorporate technology and modern farming practices, it’s also a great place to raise turkeys.

-Advancements in farming technology allow Glenn to spend more time with the birds: observing them, caring for them, and making sure their needs are met.
-He works hard to raise the turkeys on his farm with love, and without growth-promoting antibiotics.
+Advancements in farming technology allow Glenn to spend more time with the birds.
+He works hard to raise the turkeys on his farm without growth-promoting antibiotics, hormones or steroids.

-It's Glenn's deep empathy for people and animals, as well as his lifelong commitment to farming, that inspired us to send two famous mural artists to Glenn's farm to give him the gift of "A More Beautiful Barn."
+It’s Glenn’s lifelong commitment to farming, that inspired us to send two famous mural artists to Glenn’s farm to give him the gift of “A More Beautiful Barn.”